godotengine/godot-docs/getting_started/scripting/visual_script/nodes_purposes.rst

 Local Variables
 ^^^^^^^^^^^^^^^

 These are nodes you can use as temporary storage for your graphs.
-Just make sure they all have the same name and type when using them and they will reference the same piece of memory.
+Make sure they all have the same name and type when using them and they will reference the same piece of memory.

 .. image:: img/visual_script41.png